EmmaBest/Val-Broeksmit-audio/README.md

 ### February
  * February, 2017 - Val provides emails to a law firm that gives to them the New York Fed, leading to a fine for Deutsche Bank
+ * February 01, 2017 - Glenn Simpson sends Val $2,000 via PayPal
+ * February 02, 2017 - Glenn Simpson tells Val that he's "bankrupting" him
+ * February 02, 2017 - Val says that someone went through his room and tried to access his laptop, saying they tripped "a simple trap."
+He later describes this to the FBI.
+ * February 03, 2017 - Val tells Glenn that they're charging extra for his bags while he flies to DC
+ * February 06, 2017 - Glenn tells Val no room service on his card, and Val promises.
+ * February 07, 2017 - Val tells Glenn at 12:34 that "An attempt was made on my phone a few hours ago.
+I was able to thward it, I'm changing my SIM."
+Val switches to the 2858 number.
+ * February 08, 2017 - Val tells Glenn he went to the British Embassy but only got through to the second gate, and will have to go to the embassy in New York, referencing visa issues.
+ * February 09, 2017 - Val tells Glen that "The Washington/Irving Johnson" password isn't working, and asks his permission to hack his computer.
+ * February 10, 2017 - Val goes to meet Bob Roach at the Senate building.
+  * February 27, 2017 - Glenn Simpson sends Val $2,000, which Val calls the "second payment"

 ## 2018
  * 2018 - Marie and Peter separate, Val calls this the separation date "for the lawyers"

 ### July
  * July, 2018 - Val and Marie started dating
+ * July, 2018 - Val and David met in NYC for an official interview.

 ## 2019
 ### January